Preventing Underage Sales

-The sale of alcohol or tobacco to an underage person is the most common licensee violation.
-When selling alcohol or tobacco, it should be staff’s top priority to focus on the customer and make sure he or she is not underage.
+The sale of alcohol or nicotine products to an underage person is the most common violation.
+When selling alcohol or nicotine products, it should be staff’s top priority to focus on the customer and make sure he or she is not underage.

-Virginia law states a customer must be at least 21 years of age to purchase alcohol and 18 years of age to purchase tobacco products.
-There is no legal requirement to check identification (ID), but the best way to verify a customer’s age is to request proper ID and examine it carefully.
+Virginia law states a customer must be at least 21 years of age to purchase alcohol and nicotine (effective July 1, 2019) products.
+Active duty military aged 18 or older with a valid military identification (ID) can purchase nicotine products.
+There is no legal requirement to check ID, but the best way to verify a customer’s age is to request proper ID and examine it carefully.

 Virginia ABC checks compliance through its underage buyer program.